TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 A Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline.
 It is written in Groovy syntax and defines the steps to be executed in the pipeline, including building, testing, and deploying software.

-What is called Shared Libraries in Jenkins?
+What are called Shared Libraries in Jenkins?

 Shared Libraries in Jenkins are reusable scripts or Groovy code that can be shared across multiple Jenkins pipelines.
 They allow you to define common functions, steps, or variables that can be used in various pipelines to promote code reuse and maintainability.

-What is called docker networking?
+What is Docker networking?

 Docker networking refers to the networking capabilities of Docker containers, including creating virtual networks, connecting containers to networks, and exposing ports to allow communication between containers or between containers and the host system.